abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image14.png)

-3. Select **Pick a published semantic model,** so we can pick the model we have created.
+3. Select **Pick a published semantic model** so we can pick the model we have created.

     ![](../media/lab-07/image15upd.png)

-4. Pick a semantic model to use in your report dialog opens.
+4. Pick a semantic model to use in your report dialog.
 Select **sm_FAIAD**.

 5. Click the **arrow next to Auto-create report button**.
 Select